BayAreaMetro/travel-model-two/guide.md

 The trip distribution step also uses a matrix of K-factors to adjust the distribution results to better match observed data.
 This matrix contains a unit-less adjustment value; the higher the number, the more attractive the production/attraction pair.

+### Fixed Demand

+MTC uses representations of internal/external and air passenger demand that is year-, but not scenario-, specific -- meaning simple sketch methods are used to estimate this demand from past trends.
+This demand is then fixed for each forecast year and does not respond to changes in land use or the transport network.

+#### Internal/external

+So-called internal/external demand is travel that either begins or ends in the nine county Bay Area.
+This demand is based on Census journey-to-work data and captures all passenger (i.e. non-commercial) vehicle demand.
+This demand is introduced to the model via a matrix that contains the following four demand tables in production-attraction format:
+ * Daily single-occupant vehicle flows;
+ * Daily two-occupant vehicle flows;
+ * Daily three-or-more occupant vehicle flows; and,
+ * Daily vehicle flows, which is the sum of the first three tables and not used by the travel model.

+#### Air Passenger

+Air passenger demand is based on surveys of air passenger and captures demand from the following travel modes: passenger vehicles, rental cars, taxis, limousines, shared ride vans, hotel shuttles, and charter buses.
+This demand is introduced to the model via Main.TimePeriods specific matrices that contain the following six flow tables:
+ * Single-occupant vehicles;
+ * Two-occupant vehicles;
+ * Three-occupant vehicles;
+ * Single-occupant vehicles that are willing to pay a high-occupancy toll lane fee;
+ * Two-occupant vehicles that are willing to pay a high-occupancy toll lane fee; and,
+ * Three-occupant vehicles that are willing to pay a high-occupancy toll lane fee.

 ## Output Files